ruby-on-bioc/biocgem-cli/README.md

 ## Development

-Ruby on Bioc is a small project and focuses on sustainability rather than development.
+1. Ruby on Bioc is a small project and focuses on sustainability rather than development.
+2. Respect to the developers of R and Bioconductor.
+This project rides on the beautiful ecosystem of R, but that doesn't mean you should act like a free rider.

 ## Contributing